10DownPro/project-lifecycle-template/.github/README.md

 ---

 ## 💡 Why I Made This
-When you’re starting out as a PM, it’s easy to lose track of what you should be documenting & when.
+When you’re starting out as a PM, it’s easy to lose track of what should be documented & when.
-This keeps me (and now you) from reinventing the wheel every project.
+This keeps me (& now you) from reinventing the wheel every project.
 It works whether using Agile, Waterfall, or a mix.

 ---

 ## 📜 License
-MIT License — use it, tweak it, share it, just give credit to.
+MIT License — use it, tweak it, share it, just give credit.